 Decisions will need to be made concerning how to re-invest the time that has been released from making processes on the ward more productive.
-For example, time saved by having an organised ward can be re-invested in carrying out thorough supportive observation rounds or ensuring that all patients have quality interaction with staff during meal times.
+For example, time saved by having a tidy and organised sluice can be re-invested in carrying out thorough observation rounds or ensuring that all patients have their nutritional requirements met at meal times.